rppicomidi/pico-usb-midi-filter/README.md

 development tools.

 ### Install the project software
-Set your current directory to something appropriate (e.g. $HOME/projects) and then clone the pico-usb-midi-filter project:
+Set your current directory to something appropriate (e.g. $HOME/projects/pico) and then clone the pico-usb-midi-filter project:

 ```
+cd $HOME/projects/pico
 git clone https://github.com/rppicomidi/pico-usb-midi-filter.git
 ```

 ### Installing the forked tinyusb library

 The Pico SDK uses the main repository for tinyusb as a git submodule.
 Until the USB Host driver for MIDI is incorporated in the main repository for tinyusb, you will need to use my forked version.
 This is how I do it.
+The instructions have been tested for the case of installing the Pico SDK in `$HOME/projects/pico/pico-sdk`.

 1. If you have not already done so, follow the instructions for installing the Raspberry Pi Pico SDK in Chapter 2 of the [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)